-This cake requires just two over-ripe bananas.
+This banana cake with spiced vanilla buttercream requires just two over-ripe bananas.
 I skipped the nuts, which I almost always add to my banana breads and cakes, just for a change.
 I didn’t miss them, although you could certainly add walnuts or pecans.
 I flavored the batter with cardamom, and that, along with the frosting, gives this a little bit of a spice cake feel.

 The unusual thing about this recipe is that you put the cake in the freezer for 30 minutes immediately after taking it out of the oven.
 That makes it extra moist.
 And you’ll store in the fridge, too, which gives the cake a firm, dense quality that is really appealing.
 I made the frosting with a combination of butter and mascarpone cheese.
 Cream cheese is fine, too, but the mascarpone is a little more subtle.
 The recipe makes lots, which is essential for this particular cake.

-- 8 oz (1 container) mascarpone cheese, at room temperature (you can substitute cream cheese)
+- 8 oz mascarpone cheese, at room temperature (you can substitute cream cheese)

 - 1 tsp vanilla extract

-- Grease a 9 inch round springform pan (the cake is tall, you will need high sides.)
+- Preheat oven to 325F.
+Grease a 9 inch round springform pan (the cake is tall, you will need high sides.)

 - Cream the butter and sugar in a stand mixer, or by hand.
 Beat in the eggs, one at a time.
 Beat in the vanilla and cardamom.